Thammasat University: Faculty of Commerce and Accountancy

 The Faculty of Commerce and Accountancy was established on 23 November 1938.
-It was the second oldest business school in Thailand after the Faculty of Commerce and Accountancy, Chulalongkorn University which established earlier on the same year.
-It offers a broad range of programmes including business administration, logistics, international business, human resource management, accounting, finance, marketing, real estate management and management information system, from diploma to doctoral degree.
-In addition to its traditional 4-year bachelor's degree, the faculty offers the first innovative integrated bachelor's and master's degree programme in business and accounting (IBMP) which requires five years of study to complete both degrees.
-The faculty also offers Thailand's first international programme in business in which English is the language of instruction (BBA Programme).
-The faculty also offers Thailand's first Global Executive MBA programme in which English is the language of instruction (GEMBA programme).
+It was the second oldest business school in Thailand after the Faculty of Commerce and Accountancy, Chulalongkorn University, which was established earlier on the same year.
+It offers a broad range of programs, including business administration, logistics, international business, human resource management, accounting, finance, marketing, real estate management, and management information system, from diploma to doctoral degree.
+In addition to its traditional 4-year bachelor's degree, the faculty offers the first innovative integrated bachelor's and master's degree program in business and accounting (IBMP), which requires five years of study to complete both degrees.
+The faculty also offers Thailand's first international programme in business in which English is the language of instruction (BBA Program).
+The faculty also offers Thailand's first Global Executive MBA program in which English is the language of instruction (GEMBA program).

 The faculty is recognised internationally.
 In 2005, a team of students from the Master's of Sciences Degree Programme in Marketing (MIM) of Thammasat Business School won, for the second time, the Global Moot Corp, a venue for business plan competition, held at the McCombs School of Business, University of Texas at Austin.

-The faculty is the second accounting and business education institution in South East Asia to Singapore which has received the Triple-Crown certification from three world accredited institutions (EQUIS, AACSB, and AMBA).
-With less than 1% of commercial and business administration accounting institutions from educational institutions around the world that have been certified for all 3 accredited institutions.
+The faculty is the second accounting and business education institution in South East Asia to Singapore which has received the Triple-Crown certification from three world-accredited institutions (EQUIS, AACSB, and AMBA).
+With less than 1% of commercial and business administration accounting institutions from educational institutions around the world having been certified for all 3 accredited institutions.

 The faculty is also known as Thammasat Business School (TBS).